njaldea/nil-gate/README.md

 ## TODO

-- allow a way to disregard node state
-    - force execution
 - connect two edges together without creating a node
     - this will allow easier feedback loop
+- if a sync output edge is returned with the same value, can it bypass the execution of the next node?